CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

         ![](../Images/securityalert.png)

     - Select **Your Subscription**.
-    - On the **Microsoft Defender  for Cloud plan**s, keep only **Virtual Machines** selected.
+    - On the **Microsoft Defender for Cloud plans**, keep only **Virtual Machines** selected.
     - Click on the **Create sample alerts** button to trigger the alert simulation for VMs.

         ![](../Images/createalerts1.png)

-3. You will see Sample alert creation in progress, wait for the process to complete.
+3. You will see sample alert creation in progress; wait for the process to complete.
 Now you can track the progress by opening the notification center or on the activity log (this process usually takes 2 minutes to complete)

 4. On the **Microsoft Defender for Cloud | Security alerts** page, you should now see 5 different sample events for a resource named `Sample-VM`.
 Each alert has the Sample alert banner next to it.